paleobot/pbot-dev/Field definitions/Specimen fields.md

 * Info: Defines who has access to view the record.
 * Entry type: multi-select from the project groups and the option Public. **Required.**
 * Considerations: How do we handle restrictions on what can go public?
 For example if the specimen does not have a legit catalog number, or some other rule?
 Or will we have rules about this after all?

-### References:
-* PBot: references: [SpecimenCitedBy].
-Defines a relationship to another node.
-* dwc:
-* Info: The published or internal reference for the specimen. **Required.**
-* Entry type: text with autofill.
-Option for “creating new” reference that pulls up reference entry form.
-* Considerations: Is this necessary since collections and OTU also require references?
-What are we providing the reference for?
-It is not clear that a reference field makes sense for a specimen, conceptually.
-The collection it belongs to has references, and the enterer for a specimen is recorded, and it will also be attached to a 'group' if it is part of a project.
-My vote is to remove reference here, unless there is some smart reason that I am missing!
-Ellen suggests that the only reason we might want a reference is to indicate that this particular specimen is figured or discussed by name in a paper.

 ### Repository:
 * PBot: Not in PBot yet